-As a cross-check, we determined the light-yield distribution for three-fold coincidence events with the Sr-90 setup (right panel of Fig. 7) and fit it to a Landau function with an added constant term (to account for background) and obtained $\mu$ =78.8±0.3.
+As a cross-check, we determined the light-yield distribution for three-fold coincidence events with the Sr-90 setup (right panel of Fig. 7) and fit it to a Landau function with an added constant term (to account for background) and obtained μ =78.8±0.3.
 Strictly speaking, the electrons from Sr-90 are not MIPs, and the expected energy loss per unit length depends on their energy.
-However, by requiring that the electrons produce 3-fold coincidence, our sample is biased towards the higher end of the possible phase space, where the maximum energy allowed in the Sr-90 $\rightarrow$ Y-90 $\rightarrow$ Zr-90 decay chain is 2.274 MeV.
-In the 1.3-2.3 MeV range, the ratio of the energy loss per unit length for electrons to that of MIPs is fairly flat, at around 1.3.
-Dividing the $\mu$ from the Sr-90 by this ratio yields 61 photoelectrons per MIP, which is comparable to the value obtained with cosmic rays.
+However, by requiring that the electrons produce 3-fold coincidence, our sample is biased towards the higher end of the possible phase space, where the maximum energy allowed in the Sr-90→Y-90→Zr-90 decay chain is 2.274 MeV.
+In the 1.3-2.3 MeV range, the ratio of the energy loss per unit length for electrons to that of MIPs2 is fairly flat, at around 1.3.
+Dividing the μ from the Sr-90 by this ratio yields 61 photoelectrons per MIP, which is comparable to the value obtained with cosmic rays.

 Our light-yield results are larger than those reported in Ref.
-[26], which obtained about 32 photoelectrons per MIP for a similarly sized square cell ( $3 \times 3 \text{ cm}^2$ ), using $1.3 \times 1.3 \text{ mm}^2$ SiPMs from the same product series as we used, and in Ref.
+[26], which obtained about 32 photoelectrons per MIP for a similarly sized square cell $(3 \times 3 \text{ cm}^2)$, using $1.3 \times 1.3 \text{ mm}^2$ SiPMs from the same product series as we used, and in Ref.
 [9], which likewise obtained a value of 28 photoelectrons per MIP in a similar setup.
 While our light yield was larger than those of Refs.
-[9, 26], this improvement likely originates from the larger surface area of the SiPMs used, although it does not scale linearly with SiPM size.
+[9, 26], this improvement does not scale linearly with the SiPM area.